ChengyuanPang/WMT-in-the-Indonesian-Seas/README.md

 ### `T-S diagram.mat`:

 Using this data file can reproduce the T-S diagram (Figure 3) in the paper.
+'T_10km', 'T_4km', and 'T_2km' represents the temprature of tidal model with 3 different resolution.
+'T_NT' represents the temperature 2 km no-tide model.
+'ACCESS' and 'CARS' represent the data of the access model and CARS climatology.
+Salinity is named in similar format
+CARS climatology can be accesses through link (http://www.marine.csiro.au/~dunn/cars2009/).

 ### `Mixing.mat`: